-The original version of this article was published in JBC 13:2 titled, "Idols of the Heart and 'Vanity Fair.'"
-Download it here.
+The original version of this article was published in JBC 13:2 and is titled "Idols of the Heart and 'Vanity Fair.'"

-A revised version of this article was also published in JBC 27:3 titled, "Revisiting Idols of the Heart and 'Vanity Fair.'"
+A follow up to this article was also published in JBC 27:3 and is titled "Revisiting Idols of the Heart and 'Vanity Fair.'"
 Download it here.

 One of the great questions facing Christians in the social sciences and helping professions is this one: How do we legitimately and meaningfully connect the conceptual stock of the Bible and Christian tradition with the technical terminologies and observational riches of the behavioral sciences?
 Within this perennial question, two particular sub-questions have long intrigued and perplexed me.